BurningSmile/My-Public-TF2-Config/README.md

 - Null cancel movement script
 - Loadout changer via f7 -f10 (Useful for quick forward/backward spawning)
 - Binding of DEL/END/PGDWN to Scout Soldier Demo
-- Fix for demosupport recording public games.
+- Fix for demo support recording public games.
 You press this at the start of official matches to make a mark called "Competitive game start" You will need to press this to avoid having the demo deleted after the game is over.
 This also starts a fresh demo recording at the start of the game so that the pregame is not recorded.
 - Kill bind
 - Hud and sound reload bind
 - Viewmodel toggle bind
 - Scoreboard with net_graph 1

 # GFX
 - Comanglia's graphics config with the following tweaks
     - Facial features turned on
     - High quality network settings turned on